OverviewTeaching: 20 min

 Example: using -999 or other numerical values (or zero) to represent missing data.

-Solution: One common practice is to record unknown or missing data as -999, 999, or 0.
+Whatever the reason, it’s a problem if unknown or missing data is recorded as -999, 999, or 0.
 Many statistical programs will not recognize that these are intended to represent missing (null) values.
 How these values are interpreted will depend on the software you use to analyze your data.
 It is essential to use a clearly defined and consistent null indicator.
 Blanks (most applications) and NA (for R) are good choices.
 White et al, 2013, explain good choices for indicating null values for different software applications in their article: Nine simple ways to make it easier to (re)use your data.
 Ideas in Ecology and Evolution.

 Example: highlighting cells, rows or columns that should be excluded from an analysis, leaving blank rows to indicate separations in data.